 Let's talk upgrades

 The new Fitbit Charge 4 is out now, but does it have enough to warrant an upgrade from the previous model, the Charge 3?
-Both fitness trackers have their perks from price tag to features, but it really comes down to what you're looking for in a tracker.
+Our Fitbit Charge 4 vs 3 pits two excellent wristwatch-style trackers against each other.
+Both models have their perks from price tag to features, but it really comes down to what you're looking for in a tracker.
 Before we dive in, let's look at how they compare.

 |Fitbit Charge 4||Fitbit Charge 3|